jasonumiker/kubernetes-training/README.md

 ### DaemonSets
 DaemonSets are a way to tell Kubernetes that you want to run a Pod on every Node.
 This is useful for Kubernetes components and host agents that facilitate networking, storage, security and observability in the cluster.

-We do have one installed in our cluster as part of the monitoring tooling - the prometheus-node-exporter.
+We will have one installed in our cluster as part of the monitoring tooling - the prometheus-node-exporter.
 It collects host/Node-level metrics which is then scraped by Prometheus to get them into that where we can also visualize them with Grafana.

-You can run `kubectl get daemonset prometheus-prometheus-node-exporter -n monitoring -o yaml` to see the manifest for it.
+Once installed (in the [section below](#first-lets-install-prometheus-for-metricsmonitoring)), you can run `kubectl get daemonset prometheus-prometheus-node-exporter -n monitoring -o yaml` to see the manifest for it.
 As you'll see it is quite similar to the other controllers like ReplicaSet or Deployment in that you're giving it an embedded PodSpec with some additional parameters about how you want to run it across all the Nodes.

 Note also that, as you see in this example, with a `get` with a `-o yaml` you can basically export the YAML manifests out of any running object and do a `> output.yaml` at the end to save it.
 You can then re-import that back into the cluster with a `kubectl apply -f` if you need to.